UPM MRT station

-The UPM MRT station is a mass rapid transit (MRT) station at Universiti Putra Malaysia (UPM) in Serdang, Selangor, Malaysia.
+The UPM MRT station is a mass rapid transit (MRT) station at Universiti Putra Malaysia (UPM) in Seri Kembangan, Selangor, Malaysia.
 It is one of the stations on the MRT Putrajaya Line.

 Location

-The station is located near UPM's Agriculture Field 2 (Ladang 2) of the Faculty of Agriculture and the University Housing Complex (UHC), formerly known as International Transit House, all of which are accessible to the UPM main campus by walking distance.
+The station is located near UPM's Agriculture Field 2 (Ladang 2) of the Faculty of Agriculture and the University Housing Complex (UHC), formerly known as International Transit House, all of which are accessible to the UPM main campus within walking distance.

 Nearby places

-In addition to Universiti Putra Malaysia main campus, UPM MRT station also serves the nearby attractions and places of interest within 5 km radius from the station.
-The Farm Fresh @ UPM is accessible via MRT feeder bus T568 while the rest of the areas can be reached via Rapid Bus On-Demand demand-responsive transport service from 30 June 2025 (previously operated by Trek Rides - UPM-Serdang area - under Selangor Mobility from February 2024 to June 2025).
+In addition to UPM's main campus, the MRT station also serves the nearby attractions and places of interest within a 5 km radius from the station.
+The Farm Fresh @ UPM is accessible via MRT feeder bus T568, while the rest of the areas can be reached via Rapid Bus On-Demand demand-responsive transport service from 30 June 2025 (previously operated by Trek Rides - UPM-Serdang area - under Selangor Mobility from February 2024 to June 2025).